My teaching philosophy.

 Title: Tilting Table Tests of Masonry Assemblies.

-Advisor: Dr. Alejandro Jiménez Rios.
+Supervisors: Dr. Alejandro Jiménez Rios.

 Institution: Oslo Metropolitan University, Norway.